ui5-community/generator-ui5-project/README.md

 <br>

-With this option the project gets deployed to SAP NetWeaver using the [ui5-task-nwabap-deployer](https://www.npmjs.com/package/ui5-task-nwabap-deployer).
+With this option the uimodules gets deployed to SAP NetWeaver using the [ui5-task-nwabap-deployer](https://www.npmjs.com/package/ui5-task-nwabap-deployer).

+> Note: You have to run `npm run build:workspaces` to deploy the uimodules in this case, which is different to the other deployment scenarios.

 </details>